You Must Know the Signs and Symptoms of Asthma

-The U.S. Department of Health and Human Services (HHS) recommends in their asthma guidelines that every asthmatic work with his or her doctor to create an asthma action plan specifically for the individual.
-A key part of this plan is understanding the signs and symptoms of asthma.
+The U.S. Department of Health and Human Services (HHS) recommends in their asthma guidelines that all asthmatics work with their doctor to create an asthma action plan specifically tailored for the individual.
+A key part of this plan includes understanding your personal symptoms of asthma.

-According to NationalJewishHealth.org, your body gives you early warning signs of asthma, signs an attack is ongoing, and signs of severe asthma.
+According to NationalJewish.org, your body gives you early warning signs of asthma, signs an attack is ongoing, and signs of severe asthma.

 Early Warning Signs: These are signs that an asthma attack has not started yet, and actions you take can prevent an attack from coming (such as using your bronchodilator):

 - Breathing changes

 - Feel funny in chest